replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

    You cannot change the permissions of a mounted network shared filesystem from the client side.
 To reassign the user:group to 1001:1001 for a directory that is already mounted, you must remount the directory.
 For example, for a CIFS mounted directory, specify the `uid=1001,gid=1001` mount options in the CIFS mount command.

-## Configure a Host Path on Kubernetes Installer-created Clusters
+## Configure a Host Path on Kubernetes Installer Clusters

-Clusters created by the Replicated Kubernetes installer that include the Velero add-on store snapshots internally in the cluster by default.
+Clusters created by the Replicated Kubernetes installer can include the Velero add-on store snapshots internally in the cluster by default.
 For more information about the Velero add-on, see [Velero Add-On](https://kurl.sh/docs/add-ons/velero) in the open source kURL documentation.

 There are two ways to change this snapshots storage destination to use a host path: